 Rolled, smooth edged cuffs and ankles for maximum watertightness.

 One-piece stretch neoprene wetsuit with back zip fastener.

 3 mm full one-piece wet type with back zip.
 Seams taped using a GBS (glued and blind stitched) assembly.
 Once a thin layer of water (that enters through the zip) gets trapped between you body and the wetsuit, the water stays warm as it is not replaced.
 This thin layer of water keeps you warm.
 Rolled, smooth edged cuffs, ankles and neck for maximum watertightness.

 GBS (glued and blind stitched) assembly

-> The seams of the wetsuit are waterproof due to GBS assembly (Glued and Blind Stitched): the neoprene is glued first of all, then sewn for maximum resistance (the sewing needle does not go completely through the neoprene in order to prevent water infiltration).
+The seams of the wetsuit are waterproof due to GBS assembly (Glued and Blind Stitched): Neoprene is bonded and then stitched to ensure maximum resistance (the needle does not go all the way through the neoprene, preventing leaks).

-> More comfort when carrying diving equipment.
+More comfort when carrying diving equipment.

 A wetsuit specially developed for greater comfort when carrying a diving tank and wearing a buoyancy vest.
 The neoprene reinforcements are strategically positioned at the points of the vest exposed to pressure.
 5 mm more neoprene on the shoulders, the collar bones and the lumbar zone that acts like a cushion.